rdegges/okta.github.io/hugo/content/docs/how-to/creating-token-with-groups-claim.md

   }'
 ~~~

 You can add application groups, user groups, or both to the group whitelist, specified as an array of IDs.

 To use the group whitelist for every client that gets this claim in a token, put the attribute name of the whitelist in the first parameter of the `getFilteredGroups` function described in the next step.

 #### Step Three: Configure a Custom Claim for Your Groups (Okta Authorization Server)

 For the Okta Authorization Server, you can only create an ID token with a groups claim, not an access token.

-> This step requires the Okta user interface.
+> This step requires the administrator UI.
 If you are using the Developer Console, select the drop-down control in the left side of the top banner to switch to Classic UI for Step Three.

  a.
-In the Okta user interface, navigate to the Sign On tab of the client application you are configuring, and click the **Edit** button in the Open ID Connect ID Token section.
+In the administrator UI, navigate to the Sign On tab of the client application you are configuring, and click the **Edit** button in the Open ID Connect ID Token section.

  b.
 In **Groups claim type**, choose **Expression**.